Natural and Non-Prescription Approaches to Anxiety Relief

 Magnesium from food poses no risks, but high magnesium supplements can cause diarrhoea and other side effects.
 Magnesium supplements should not exceed 350 milligrams.

-Cannabis provides calming properties without being psychoactive, thanks to cannabidiol or CBD.
+Cannabis provides calming properties without being psychoactive, thanks to cannabidiol or BD.
 More research is still needed to prove its safety and effectiveness in treating anxiety disorders.
 In addition, CBD products are not regulated by drug approval for dosage consistency, purity, or safety.

 The amounts of CBD in these products vary; some may contain psychoactive substances derived from marijuana or other sources.
 Make sure you buy CBD products from reputable brands.
 Medication can also interact with cannabidiol.